irmen/prog8/docs/source/libraries.rst

     Like ``encode_rle`` but not with an output buffer, but with an 'output_function' argument.
     This is the address of a routine that gets a byte arg in A, which is the next RLE byte to write to the compressed output buffer or file.
+    This avoids having to buffer the compressed result first.

 ``decode_rle (uword compressed, uword target, uword maxsize) -> uword``
     Decodes "ByteRun1" (aka PackBits) RLE compressed data.
 Control byte value 128 ends the decoding.